THIOS: ONE SOURCE OF TRUTH, SIX SURFACES

 How the Surfaces Stay Aligned

-DESIGN.md is the spine — agent-native markdown; Section 9 is explicitly an “Agent Prompt Guide,” the first thing any agent reads when generating UI. tokens.json is the bridge — W3C Design Tokens, three layers (primitive / semantic / surface), and now mirrored in a live Figma Variables surface (Plus UI re-themed to Thios — primary, gold, status, type, and all six sphere brand tokens audited in sync against tokens.json, June 2026). main.css is the running code (18,000+ lines, kept in sync across four subdomains by a deploy gate). design-system.html is the live spec (109 KB, every component with working examples).
-OnShape is the parametric source for sphere geometry — 54 elements driven by one Variable Studio, the same shape as tokens.json flowing into Figma, but for physical product.
+DESIGN.md is the spine — agent-native markdown; Section 9 is explicitly an "Agent Prompt Guide," the first thing any agent reads when generating UI. tokens.json is the bridge — W3C Design Tokens, three layers (primitive / semantic / surface) whose semantic layer is the ~65 named rule tokens authored in DESIGN.md, and now mirrored in a live Figma Variables surface (Plus UI re-themed to Thios — primary, gold, status, type, and all six sphere brand tokens audited in sync against tokens.json, June 2026). main.css is the running code (kept in sync across four subdomains by a deploy gate). design-system.html is the live spec (every component with working examples).
+Onshape is the parametric source for sphere geometry — 54 elements driven by one Variable Studio, the same shape as tokens.json flowing into Figma, but for physical product.

 Each surface gets diffed against the spine on demand.
 Agents catch drift; the human decides what to fix — the drift-detection logic is published as an open-source Claude Skill, audit-design-token-drift.
 The complete loop is documented at thios.co/design-system-loop.html.